Does a home warranty cover your washer and dryer?

 Most home warranty plans cover components and parts of a washing machine and dryer and offer a replacement when it is determined a repair is impossible.

 Best home warranty with washer and dryer coverage

 Before you buy a warranty or research a warranty company, make a home coverage checklist so you have a good idea of the value and types of coverage that match your home system and appliance needs, including what you’ll need for your washing machine and dryer.

 This should account for the type of homeowners insurance that covers your washer and dryer, electrical system and plumbing system as well as if a manufacturer's warranty applies to the washer-dryer combo.

 To assess the value of a warranty plan and determine which is the best warranty company for your needs, compare the cost of a warranty against the potential cost of paying up front to repair or replace your washer and dryer.
-For example, if your washing machine breaks, it could cost you over $1,400 to replace it and approximately $150-300 to repair it.
+For example, if your washing machine breaks, it could cost you over $1,300 to replace or repair it.
 That cost would come out of your pocket and, as an unexpected expense, it could be challenging to absorb in your monthly budget.

 In comparison, a home warranty plan is an affordable service contract with a warranty company that protects you against these kinds of large, unpredictable expenses.
 The cost of a home warranty plan varies based on coverage details, but it generally includes an annual fee plus a small service fee (or deductible).

 The average annual cost to repair the appliance falls within the $300–$600 range with monthly payments of $25–$50.
 The service fee goes directly to the repair provider and averages $50–$100 per visit.

 You can think of a home warranty plan as appliance and systems insurance that fills gaps in other types of insurance coverage you need as a homeowner.